Baota District: Republic of China

 On January 1, 1912, the Republic of China was declared, and thousands of Republican troops were stationed in Yan'an Fu to established control.

 In 1913, the Republican government reorganized China's administrative divisions, abolishing the fu, and re-establishing the circuit.
 As such, in 1913, Yan'an Fu was abolished, and Fushi County was assigned to the jurisdiction of Yulin Circuit.

 Famers in the town of Lin revolted in June 1913, and laid siege to nearby Yanchang County.
 The attempted rebellion led to the deaths of 4 people, the wounding of at least 40, and the arrest of 20 people.
 In subsequent years, a large amount of military forces continued to garrison Fushi County.

 Fushi County continued educational reforms begun in the late Qing dynasty, with two primary schools for boys, a primary school for girls, a secondary school, and a Christian-affiliated school all being established in 1915.
 These schools combined enrolled a total of 145 students upon their foundation that year.

 In 1916, American oil company Mobil conducted geological surveys of Fushi County, and began drilling oil wells.

-A post office was established in Fushi County in 1917.
-In August of that year, the region did not receive its typical heavy rainfalls, which had not happened for the first time in approximately a century.
-The eastern portion of the city's walls were uprooted the following month, and severe banditry afflicted Fushi County and neighboring Ansai County that December.
+The eastern portion of the city's walls were uprooted in September 1917, and severe banditry afflicted Fushi County and neighboring Ansai County that December.
 This banditry evolved into a full-fledged revolution, and in June 1918, prominent Chinese educator and politician Yu Youren arrived in the region to partake in revolutionary activities.
-A police station was built in Fushi County in 1920, staffed by dozens of personnel equipped with guns.
-However, the current Communist government of Baota District claims that these policemen often looted people's properties and violently attacked people, instead of establishing order and peace.

-In 1920, a bank was built in Fushi County, which served the nascent commercial and industrial sectors of the region, as well as military higher-ups.

 An earthquake afflicted the county in December 1920, creating landslides which damaged and destroyed many homes.
 A drought afflicted the Shaanbei region the following year.

 Yang Hucheng, a warlord in the region, invaded the region from Luochuan County on July 5, 1922.
 Yang's forces continued from the region up to Ansai County and Jingbian County.

 Another secondary school was opened in Fushi County in the spring of 1925, enrolling approximately 20 students from Fushi County and the surrounding areas.

 A telegraph office was established in Fushi County in 1934, connecting the county to Xi'an, Yulin, and Luochuan County.
-By 1935, telephone calls from Fushi County could reach destinations such as Xi'an, Sanyuan County, Yao County, Luochuan County, Lintong, Suide, and Yulin.